PawseySC/pawsey-spack-config/README.md

 You will need to ask the platforms team to apply root permissions to Singularity ss soon as it is installed.
 The script to run as root is found in the `bin` directory within the spack installation prefix.

+### Software stack modulefile

+The platforms team will need to install the `$INSTALL_PREFIX/staff_modulefiles/pawseyenv/*lua` module such that it will be loaded before the Cray compilers.
+They will also need to update user account creation process, following the updated `$INSTALL_PREFIX/spack/bin/spack_create_user_moduletree.sh`.

 ## Repository structure

 The repository is composed of the directories: